Dallas Public Library

 Three disparate layouts

-Unresponsive table
+Unresponsive and unhelpful table

 Desk Research

 I then consulted primary source articles to explore demographic information about Dallas residents, library visitors, and the devices they use.
-A notable intersection is that lower-income residents often likely to rely on smartphones for internet access and place high value on library services.
+A notable intersection is that lower-income residents often rely on smartphones for internet access and place high value on library services.

 The desk research coupled with the usability test enabled me to identify user needs: